 The other type of entry is a satirical reference to something in the news, which provides a wry chuckle from parents on the trail.
 In that category, my favourite in 2022 was a scarecrow representation of a member of staff at Downing Street throwing up in a bucket on Wine Time Friday.

 "What is that scarecrow doing?" asked my five year old.
-I masterfully dodged her question by ignoring it and then giving an unrelated three word slogan which revealed my underlying prejudices.
+I masterfully dodged her question by ignoring it and then giving an unrelated three word slogan that revealed my underlying prejudices.

 Whichever you prefer, you can see a fine selection in Chillerton and Gatcombe.
 Chillerton is a larger place, so there's more to see.
 On the downside, it's rural enough that there's not much pavement so you need to keep a close eye on children whilst chuckling at the entries.